 After mass protests across Egypt led to President Hosni Mubarak’s removal from power in 2011, the country underwent several years of tumult, with numerous annulled elections, changes in governing authority, and uncertainty in the legal framework.
 Under the auspices of an interim government installed by the military in the summer of 2013, a new Egyptian constitution was finalized and approved by referendum in January 2014.
 Abdel Fattah el-Sisi was elected president in May 2014, and a new parliament was elected in December 2015.

 In the years following the revolution, however, the government engaged in a more overt and sweeping crackdown on civil society.
 A criminal case launched in 2011, focused on Egypt-based international organizations alleged to have received foreign funding without government permission, was reopened and expanded in 2016 to focus on Egyptian organizations.
-From 2016 through 2019, a number of Egypt’s most prominent civil society leaders have been banned from travel in connection with the case, and several had their personal and organizational assets frozen under court order.
-Others have been detained and interrogated.
+From 2016 to 2021, a number of Egypt’s most prominent civil society leaders were banned from travel in connection with the case, and several had their personal and organizational assets frozen under court order.
+Others were detained and interrogated.

-Throughout the post-revolutionary period, various government ministries and parliamentary committees also proposed a series of draft laws to replace Law 84 of 2002.
-With few exceptions, the proposed replacements would have imposed new restrictive measures.
-The most draconian of the drafts laws emerged in the fall of 2016; it was approved by Parliament in a rushed session and ratified by President el-Sisi in 2017 as Law 70 on Associations and Other Foundations Working in the Field of Civil Work (English) (Arabic).
-Domestic and international CSOs, governments, and UN entities roundly condemned the restrictive new law, which created egregious constraints on CSOs’ formation, funding, activities, contact with international entities, and internal governance, and imposed severe criminal penalties on CSOs for violations.
+In 2017, the government also approved a draconian new law to govern CSOs, replacing Law 84 of 2002.
+Domestic and international CSOs, governments, and UN entities roundly condemned the restrictive new law, Law 70 on Associations and Other Foundations Working in the Field of Civil Work, which created egregious constraints on CSOs’ formation, funding, activities, contact with international entities, and internal governance, and imposed severe criminal penalties on CSOs for violations.
 Despite its ratification, however, the law was never fully enforced—the government never issued implementing regulations to guide its application—and in November of 2018, President el-Sisi publicly indicated that he supported amendment of the law.

 Following those remarks, a government committee initially formed to develop amendments to Law 70, drafted what the government put forth as a “new” law.
-Provisions of the draft law were withheld from the public until it was submitted to Parliament on July 9.
-Parliament approved the law in a final vote on July 15, and President el-Sisi ratified the law, Law 149 Regulating the Exercise of Civil Work per the August 19 edition of Egypt’s Official Gazette.
+Provisions of the draft law were withheld from the public until it was submitted to Parliament, which approved the law within a week.
+President el-Sisi ratified the law, Law 149 Regulating the Exercise of Civil Work (English)(Arabic), and it was published on August 19, 2019.